 It is such an honour and it brings me so much joy to have this book published in South Africa.
 I am grateful to my family and my friends and every single person who has given me encouragement along the way.

 Stay tuned for interviews, giveaways, and more stories.

 Lindi Nolte is a South African-Canadian spoken word poet, writer, Tedx speaker, and educator.
 Lindi has actively been involved in the poetry slam scene in Vancouver since 2014.
 In 2018, she placed first in a spoken word poetry competition and was crowned Vancouver’s Grand Slam Champion.
 She has a bachelor of Arts in English from the University of Pretoria in South Africa, and a bachelor of Arts in Education from the University of British Columbia.

 Lindi was born in Rustenburg in September, 1988.
 She was raised in an Afrikaans household and still speaks her mother tongue at home and with friends.
-In 1998, at the age of 9, Lindi immigrated with her three older siblings and parents to Canada.
-She graduated high school in 2007 and returned to South Africa to study at the University of Pretoria, following in the footsteps of her mother, father, brother, and sister, who are all TUKS alumni.
+In 1998, at the age of nine, Lindi immigrated with her three older siblings and parents to Canada.
+She returned to South Africa after graduating high school to study at the University of Pretoria, following in the footsteps of her mother, father, brother, and sister, who are all TUKS alumni.
 After graduating in 2010, she moved back to Canada to pursue her passion for the performing arts.
 She currently lives and works in Vancouver, British Columbia.